 Please refer to our Gemstone Glossary for details of gemology-related terms.

 Chrysocolla: Varieties or Similar Gemstones: Back to Top

 Chrysocolla is one of several copper-bearing minerals and gemstones.
-Although there are no other closely related minerals, there are many others that are also copper-rich.
-Many gems may also have a similar appearance with regard to color and luster.
-Some gems that often cause confusion are Larimar, turquoise, azurite, variscite and smithsonite.
-Pure chrysocolla is actually quite rare and most deposits are mixed with other minerals and compounds.
-In some cases, mixed and specific regional specimens trade under varietal names, but typically, most suppliers will trade them as just chrysocolla, since most of the names are not considered 'official'.
+Although there are no other closely related gemstones, there are many other copper-rich gems, including turquoise, malachite, azurite and Paraiba tourmaline.
+Many gems may also have a similar mottled appearance with regard to color and luster.
+Some gems that often cause confusion are larimar, turquoise, azurite, variscite and smithsonite.
+Pure chrysocolla is actually quite rare; most deposits are mixed with other minerals and compounds.
+In some cases, mixed-chrysocolla gems and specific regional specimens are traded under varietal names, but most suppliers will simply trade them as simply 'chrysocolla', since the trade names are unofficial.

 Chrysocolla Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 In 315 B.C., chrysocolla was first used by a Greek philosopher and botanist known as Theophrastus.
 During early times, chrysocolla was used as a soldering agent and in ancient Egypt, it was widely known as the 'wise stone' as it was thought to be able to shield the mind during times of negotiation.
 Chrysocolla is also believed to be able to reduce violent actions and to increase sensitivity, which is why Cleopatra was known to have worn chrysocolla jewelry.
 Chrysocolla is known among Native Americans for its ability to strengthen resistance and promote feelings of calmness in place of emotional turmoil.